nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

-The select commands simulates a click on the 'PatientCard' or 'AppointmentCard' in the UI.
+The select commands simulates a click on the `PatientCard` or `AppointmentCard` in the UI.

-The select methods are separated for patients and appointments, with command word 'selectpatient' and 'selectappointment' respectively.
+The select methods are separated for patients and appointments, with command word `selectpatient` and `selectappointment` respectively.

 The select commands make use of the index of a patient or an appointment in the 'FilteredList's to identify whose appointments and bills to show.

-The 'SelectPatientCommandParser' and 'SelectAppointmentCommandParser' convert input String containing target index to the SelectCommand objects.
+The `SelectPatientCommandParser` and `SelectAppointmentCommandParser` convert input String containing target index to the SelectCommand objects.

-On execution, the SelectPatientCommand will invoke the selectPatient() and selectAppointment() in the Model to update the FilteredAppointmentList and FilteredBillList to contain selected patient's information only.
+On execution, the SelectPatientCommand will invoke the `Model#selectPatient()` and `Model#selectAppointment()` in the Model to update the `FilteredAppointmentList` and `FilteredBillList` to include selected patient's information only.

-Given below is an example usage scenario and how the find mechanism behaves at each step.
+Given below is an example usage scenario and how the mechanism behaves at each step.

 Step 1.
 The user executes `selectpatient 1` command to show all appointments and bills tied to the first listed patient.